Thorney Island (West Sussex): Geography

-The village of West Thorney lies on the east coast of the island and has been incorporated into a British Army military base which occupies the whole island (i.e. the southern part of the peninsula, south of Great Deep).
+The village of West Thorney lies on the east coast of the island and has been incorporated into a British Army military base which occupies the island south of Great Deep.
 A coastal public footpath, part of the Sussex Border Path, encircles the peninsula, but public access to the south of the island is limited to the footpath and the church of St Nicholas at West Thorney.

 Walkers using the footpath may be asked by intercom to provide their contact details (name, address and mobile phone number) at the security gates to access the southern part of the island.
 Walkers must keep to the footpath marked with the yellow posts.
 During the winter months, fortnightly shoots are held on Thorney for partridge, pheasant and snipe.

 To the south of the island is Pilsey Island, now joined to Thorney Island by a sandbank, which is an RSPB nature reserve.

 The 2001 census showed the island to have a resident population of 1,079.